 Sufficient time and effort should be devoted at the start of the assessment to deciding the health outcomes that will be included.
 Increases in the frequency and intensity of extreme weather and climate events, particularly heat events, droughts, or hurricanes, mean that including the health risks of climate variability may be particularly relevant.
 There may be pre-existing concerns about vector-borne and waterborne diseases, or other climate-sensitive health outcomes.
 Priorities will need to be set when there are more concerns than available time and resources.
 The choice of the health outcome(s) will determine the range of stakeholders and skill sets needed in the project team that will conduct the assessment.

 The ultimate aim of performing a V&A assessment is to provide relevant and actionable recommendations for health policymakers on how they can strengthen health systems and increase the resilience of populations vulnerable to the health impacts of climate change.
-Because an important component of an assessment is informing the public and policymakers of these risks and of actions available to reduce these risks, the assessment should deliver not just a report, but also key messages to inform the public and media of the process and outcomes.
+Because an important component of an assessment is informing the public and policymakers of these risks and of actions available to reduce these risks, the assessment should deliver not just a report, but also other communications products with key messages to inform the public and media of the process and outcomes.
 Communication is generally more effective when it is started at the beginning of the assessment and provides information throughout the process to interested stakeholders and the public.

 The six assessment steps are described in the following sections, including the choices that need to be made, the methods and approaches that can be used, and informative case studies from the Caribbean region.
-Annex II presents challenges encountered while conducting an assessment in Dominica, and tips for overcoming them.
+Annex II presents challenges encountered while conducting an assessment in Dominica, and tips for overcoming such challenges in other assessments.
 Annex III provides a summary checklist of the activities and actions required to undertake a climate change and health vulnerability and adaptation assessment that can be used for developing an assessment work plan.
 Annex IV provides detailed templates for assessment steps 1-6, some of which have been prefilled with indicators relevant to Caribbean SIDS.
 Boxes in the left margin indicate the templates corresponding to the specific assessment steps.

 Climate change impacts on health in the Caribbean